nextweekscode/web-sprint-challenge-applied-javascript/README.md

 2. What is an event?

-When an action happens on the document or element itself - this can be tied to a click , dbl click, scrolling or key presses to name a few.
+When user action happens an event is triggered. - this can be tied to a click , dbl click, scrolling or key presses to name a few.

 3. What is an event listener?